Brian Vander Heiden

 What do you love about being a theology major or minor?

-Although the classes and academic opportunites are extensive and stimulating, the communtiy is still my favorite aspect of the CSB/SJU theology major.
+Although the classes and academic opportunities are extensive and stimulating, the communtiy is still my favorite aspect of the CSB/SJU theology major.
 First of all, the faculty provides a phenomenal model of what it means to be a community of individuals who, despite having vastly different viewpoints, work with one another in order to cultivate growth, learning, and empowerment within the students.
 Professors are willing to eat lunch, grab coffee, and even host student gatherings at their homes.
 Secondly, the students also learn to support and care for one another.
 From the professor and students in my moral theology class eating dinner together on Fridays to the department's blessing of the senior majors at the end of the year, the theology community forms meaningful relationships that go beyond merely studying together.

 Hometown: Appleton, WI